Demi Rose Flaunts Busty Assets And Pert Booty In Too-Small Bikini In Tunisia Photo Shoot

 Model Demi Rose has been enjoying an idyllic getaway in Tunisia, where she has been sharing snaps of herself soaking up the sun in tiny bikinis that flaunt her famous assets.
-The social media sensation’s most recent photos come from a photo shoot that took place this past Sunday, according to the Daily Mail.
+The social media sensation’s most recent photos come from a photo shoot that took place this past Sunday, according to The Daily Mail.

 In the snaps, Demi works her angles for the photographer, showing off her enviable curves for her fans.
 She is dressed in a tiny blue bikini embellished with gold pieces around the neck and connecting the bikini top to the bottom with an intricate center design that highlights her hourglass physique.
-The thong bikini shows off the model’s pert booty while the top barely covers her chest, revealing plenty of underboob and leaving little to the imagination for her fans.
+The thong bikini shows off the model’s pert booty, while the top barely covers her chest, revealing plenty of underboob and leaving little to the imagination for her fans.

 Demi completed the look with her long, dark tresses slicked back from a dip in the water and black mascara and eyeliner highlighting her eyes.
-She shoots sultry looks towards the camera in the images with her pink, plumped lips.
+She shoots sultry looks towards the camera in the images with her pink, plump lips.

-The model recently revealed that she may be looking to move to L.A. to pursue her acting dreams, writes the Daily Mail.
+The model recently revealed that she may be looking to move to Los Angeles to pursue her acting dreams, per The Daily Mail.

 “Movies have always been a passion of mine since I went to stage school.
-But another ambition is to become a Bond Girl, as I love the style and glamour of those films.”
+But another ambition is to become a Bond Girl, as I love the style and glamour of those films,” Demi said.

 The 24-year-old U.K. native first shot to fame after famously dating Kylie Jenner’s ex Tyga, following their very public split.
 She has since gained attention from all over the world for her enviable figure and beauty, which she isn’t afraid to keep hidden.